-While Aqua is contending before the PUC that some of the components of the proposed transaction are not jurisdictional to the Commission5, there is no doubt whatsoever that the Asset Purchase Agreement is subject to the Commission's exclusive jurisdiction over public utilities.
-Aqua's application seeks Commission approval of its APA with DELCORA under at least three separate provisions of the Public Utility Code:
+While Aqua is contending before the PUC that some of the components of the proposed transaction are not jurisdictional to the Commission, there is no doubt whatsoever that the Asset Purchase Agreement is subject to the Commission's exclusive jurisdiction over public utilities.
+Aqua's application seeks Commission approval of its APA with DELCORA under at least three separate provisions of the a.
+Issue Certificates of Public Convenience under § 1102 of the Pennsylvania Public Utility Code: